-Mr. Fard currently serves as a term-appointed member of the International Association of Chiefs of Police's (IACP) Police Administration Committee, as well as an invited member of the IACP Policy Center Workgroups on Sexual Harassment and Sexual Misconduct, Police Facilities Planning, Bias-Free Policing, Pregnancy, Technology, and Police Training Facilities.
+Mr. Fard currently serves as a term-appointed member of the International Association of Chiefs of Police's (IACP) Police Administration Committee and The Law Enforcement Torch Run for Special Olympics, as well as an invited member of the IACP Policy Center Workgroups on Sexual Harassment and Sexual Misconduct, Police Facilities Planning, Bias-Free Policing, Pregnancy, Technology, and Police Training Facilities.

 Mr. Fard is a graduate of the FBI National Academy (Session 262), Police Executive Research Forum's Senior Management Institute for Police (Session 70), and the DEA Drug Unit Commanders Academy (Session 72).

 Visiting Executive Law Enforcement Fellow - International Association of Chiefs of Police (IACP)

 M.S.
 (Organizational Leadership), Johns Hopkins University, Baltimore, MD

 B.S.
 (Organizational Leadership), Johns Hopkins University, Baltimore, MD